Petroleum History Society logo

 (Glenbow Archives NB-16-601)

-The Petroleum History Society started in 1985 to collect, archive and communicate the story of this industry's past.
-Today, members receive regular updates on our society progress through our newsletter, Archives, and at luncheons and an annual meeting.
-These have featured such engaging industry legends as Grant McEwan, Arne Nielsen, Don Axford, John Ballem, Jim Gray and James H. Gray.
+Since 1985, the Society has collected, archived and communicated the story of this industry’s past.
+Members receive regular updates on through our newsletter, Archives, and at luncheons and an annual meeting.
+These have featured such engaging speakers as Grant McEwan, Arne Nielsen, Don Axford, John Ballem, Jim Gray, James H. Gray and Dick Haskayne.

 Our Responsibility to Remember